gramsco/Strapi-Dumb-Components/README.md

 </date>
 ```

-Or as in this repo:
+Or, as in this repo:

 ```html
 <coords>